atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 #### A. Plan to provide sufficient & competent staffing for the disability program

-##### 1. Has the agency designated sufficient qualified personnel to implement its disability program during the reporting period?
-If “no”, describe the agency’s plan to improve the staffing for the upcoming year.
+##### 1. Has the agency designated sufficient qualified personnel to implement its disability program during the reporting period?&nbsp; If “no”, describe the agency’s plan to improve the staffing for the upcoming year.

 > Answer: Yes